 Carvana stock is up 1000% this year, leaving short sellers with a $2 billion loss

-Carvana (CVNA) short sellers have lost $2 billion this year as the online car retailer's stock has rallied more than 1000% year to date, data from S3 Partners showed.
+Carvana (CVNA) short sellers have lost more than $2 billion this year as the online car retailer's stock has rallied more than 1000% year to date, data from analytics firm S3 Partners showed.

-On Wednesday, the stock gained more than 30% in morning trading to top $54 after the company announced a debt exchange deal and released its second quarter results.
+On Wednesday, the stock gained 40% on Wednesday to close at $55.80. after the company announced a debt exchange deal and released its second quarter results.
 At its lows in late 2022, Carvana stock was trading below $4.

-"The CVNA short squeeze is going to tighten even more with [Wednesday's] upward price action," Ihor Dusaniwsky, managing partner at data analytics firm S3 Partners, told Yahoo Finance on Wednesday morning.
+"The CVNA short squeeze is going to tighten even more with [Wednesday's] upward price action," Ihor Dusaniwsky, managing partner at S3 Partners, told Yahoo Finance on Wednesday morning.

 "Expect more short covering today and over the next few days as short sellers look for exit points to trim their exposure in a very unprofitable trade."

-Short sellers were down approximately $565 million during Wednesday morning's rally.
-Their mark-to-market losses since the start of 2023 are estimated at $2.1 billion, according to S3's data.
+Short sellers lost approximately $646 million in Wednesday rally.
+Their mark-to-market losses since the start of 2023 are approximately $2.18 billion, according to S3's data.

 The stock's daily rallies this year have been reminiscent of the pandemic-era "meme craze," which was filled with short squeezes as traders targeted stocks heavily bet against by investors, which forced short sellers to cover positions and pushed prices higher.